 The Sierra Alta property is comprised of one exploration permit which consists of 87 mining claims comprising approximately 2,700 hectares in the "Navelgas Gold Belt" in the Asturias region of northwestern Spain.
 Sierra Alta project presents potential for shear-hosted Au epithermal mineralization along a 9-kilometer corridor, where a documented ancient roman mining working occurred, and some modern exploration was carried out by Rio Narcea Gold Mines Corp in the 1990's.
-The Company applied for the permit on November 18, 2013 and received notice that the permit for the property had been awarded on June 26, 2015.
-The concessions were formally granted which allowed for exploration work from July 26, 2017 for a three-year period.
+Sierra Alta is a legacy project of the Company, and not presently a focus.